Moral Mazes in the Era of LLMs: Methods

-We analyze \hrsim~data from both the email readers and writers' perspectives.
+\paragraph{Writer and reader models.} We analyze \hrsim~data from both the email writers' and readers' perspectives.
+We examine different ways emails are written: entirely by humans, entirely by LLMs, or by a combination of both, where human emails are edited by LLMs to improve their quality.
+We use a wide range of LLM writers, covering smaller, faster models such as Gemini 2.5 Flash and larger, more capable models such as Kimi K2 (Figure~\ref{fig:hybrid_advantage}).
 Since future workplace environments will likely employ diverse models as email readers, we performed post-hoc analyses examining how different LLM judges rate emails.
-The judge models span a range of capability, including relatively \textbf{less capable} models such as GPT-4o 2024-11-20 (rank 127 on LM Arena), Qwen 3 30B Active 3B Instruct (rank 78), Grok 4 Fast (rank 34), and \textbf{more capable} models such as GPT 5.2 (rank 16), Claude Sonnet 4.5 (rank 13), Gemini 3 Flash (rank 3).
-Replacing GPT-4o with a different LLM judge results in different standards for passing, a phenomenon we examine in Section~\ref{sec:results}.
-More judges can be found in Appendix~\ref{appendix:hr_simulator}.
-On the writing side, we used a wide range of LLM writers, covering smaller, faster models such as Gemini 2.5 Flash and larger, more capable models such as Kimi K2 (Figure~\ref{fig:hybrid_advantage}).
-We examined different ways emails are written: entirely by humans, entirely by LLMs, or by a combination of both, where human emails are edited by LLMs to improve their quality.
+The judge models also span a range of capability, including relatively \textbf{weaker} models such as GPT-4o 2024-11-20 (rank 127 on LM Arena), and \textbf{stronger} models such as Gemini 3 Flash (rank 3).
+The main metric for comparing writers' performance on \hrsim~is the \textbf{pass rate}: the percentage of email attempts that pass a scenario.